-Organize Your Desktop Workspace for More Comfort with WindowSpace
+Organize Your Workspace on Large Screens for More Comfort with WindowSpace

 WindowSpace is a powerful desktop enhancement utility for large monitors, widescreens and multi-monitor systems.
 Too many open windows make the desktop messy!
 It affects your productivity as very soon you’ll find yourself hunting for windows, rather than doing the job.
 This is where WindowSpace can extend a helping hand.